Crafting a Cat Diabetes Diet for Optimal Health

 Can I make homemade meals for my pet?

-What’s the difference between wet and dry food when managing imbalances?
+What’s the difference between wet and dry options when handling imbalances?

 How often should I check my pet’s levels?